 - Attend required application meetings in February and March.

 - Request a committee letter if applying to medical or dental programs.

 - Revise, revise, revise your personal comments essay; visit the Center for Writing, Learning, and Teaching for reviewing and editing assistance.

-- Begin the application process; most are now online.
+- Begin the application process.

 - Complete your application file with the Health Professions Office.

 - By taking the admissions test in the spring of your junior year, participating in a committee interview, filing your application in the summer and making sure your individual letters of recommendation are on file, you may expect to receive word from schools as early as mid-summer.

 - Continue to take challenging courses and a full course load.